 Join us for optional local and regional theatre trips.
-As a student of theatre we want you to become familiar with as much and as wide a range of theatre as possible.
+As a student of theatre, we want you to have access to a wide range of theatre and performance productions.

 This course incorporates masterclasses from industry professionals in theatre.
 You'll have the opportunity to attend talks, productions and festivals, and you'll also be able to attend screenings that relate to performances being discussed in your course.